gzigzigzeo/grid_fu/README.md

 ```

 NB!
 All blocks that produce values are evaluated at the binding where table
 was defined.
-So, if you define table in views, everything is evaluated at
+So, if you define table in view, every column's body/footer/header
-view's context.
+block is evaluated at view's context.

 ## Installation